 4. Use negative keywords

-The search phrases that you don’t want your ad to show up are known as negative keywords.
+The search phrases that you don’t want your ad to show up with are known as negative keywords.

 Let’s say, you are specializing in suburban properties, and yet you don’t want to specifically target farmhouse buyers.
-What you can do is to list “farmhouse” as a negative keyword.
+What you can do is list “farmhouse” as a negative keyword.
 Doing so will prevent your ad from showing up whenever someone looks up ‘farmhouse” on Google.

 5. Focus on generating leads